Director-General: Pierre Kerkhofs

 Since 2004, protection of marine environment in the North Sea has been a responsibility of the Marine Environment department of directorate-general Environment.
 To combine the values of nature with the numerous activities at sea is a major challenge.
 The Marine Environment department contributes to sustainable management of the North Sea by coordinating policies, by preventing and reducing pollution and damage to or disruption of the environment, and by monitoring the impact of activities carried out at sea.
 This department also plays an active role in the scope of European and multilateral marine policies, and has jurisdiction for setting out and adapting the marine spatial plan.
 Experts of the Marine Environment department can only carry out their duties through cooperation with all partners, organizations and companies that are active in and around the North Sea.

-The Environment Inspection service monitors compliance with environmental laws and standards.
+The Federal Environmental Inspection monitors compliance with environmental laws and standards.
 Every year, thousands of checks are carried out on the ground, putting an end to infringements and producing a deterrent effect.
-The inspection service is divided into two main branches.
-One team of inspectors checks compliance with regulations governing the placing on the market of dangerous substances and preparations.
-Another keeps track of the marketing conditions of pesticides and biocides and ensures that fumigations are carried out in accordance with existing regulations.
-This service is also responsible for monitoring the Paardenmarkt, a depository of World War I munitions situated off the coast of Knokke-Heist.
+A first team of inspectors checks compliance with regulations governing the placing on the market of dangerous substances and preparations, as such or in mixtures or consumer articles.
+A second team monitors the placing on the market, sales and use of pesticides and biocides, monitors the placing on the market of consumer articles, and ensures that fumigations are carried out in accordance with existing regulations.
+A third team monitors the market for endangered animals and plants, carries out controls on invasive alien species and on imports of wood and wood products.